Vegan Wild Rice Stuffed Delicata Squash

 - Handful of fresh figs, cut into quarters

-- Cook the wild rice as directed.
-Note that it may take as long as an hour if you use a long-grain rice.
+- Cook the wild rice as directed; note that it may take as long as an hour if you use a long-grain rice.

-- Transfer the squash halves to a serving platter, then fill each squash half with the wild rice stuffing.
+- Transfer the squash halves to a serving platter, then fill each squash with the wild rice stuffing.

-- When you're ready to serve, garnish with pomegranate arils, citrus slices, and fresh figs. Finish it all off with a sprinkle of sea salt.
+- When you're ready to serve, garnish with pomegranate arils, citrus slices, and fresh figs.

 - Serve any extra stuffing on the side, or make a bed of it underneath the squash halves.